alexvandesande/frontier.ethereum.org/views/content/ether.md

 This is a summary,  but you can read the [full mining guide here](https://forum.ethereum.org/discussion/197/mining-faq-live-updates).

-If you are serious about mining on the live ethereum network and get real ether rewards, then you should use a GPU miner.
+If you are serious about mining on the live ethereum network and get real ether rewards, then you should use a dedicated computer with very powerful graphic cards in order to run the network.

 Mining, for the time being, is best left to Linux.
 We will likely be releasing Windows releases to provide the best support that we can... however we cannot guarantee it.
 If you must use Windows, using a workaround such as Virtualbox or Vmware is probably recommended for the time being, but this will not be an appropriate mining setup.